Chapter 14: Long Live the King – 152 AK, Early Autumn to 153 AK, Summer

 The major is remarkable and a potential ally.
 Clearly, my father saw valor in him.

-King Edal had received many reports from the people of the good works done by Blackhawk on the High-Castle-to-Fairness Road.
+The librarian sent the requested reports to read on the journey, including the good works done by Blackhawk on the High-Castle-to-Fairness Road.

-From the files of Lieutenant, then Captain, then Major, Steven Blackhawk:
+As the coach jostled him about, Sagen perused the file of Lieutenant, then Captain, then Major, Stev’n Blackhawk:

 Winter 144 AK:

-Storms brought down a dozen dead trees blocking off a section of the High-Castle-to-Fairness Road, trapping several wagons.
+Storms brought down a dozen trees blocking off a section of the High-Castle-to-Fairness Road, trapping several wagons.
 Unwilling to abandon their trade goods, they were almost out of provisions when found by the lieutenant.
-Blackhawk had his men chop down other trees and use them as fulcrums.
+Blackhawk had his men chop down more trees, using them as fulcrums and levers.
 The resulting firewood was left on the side of the road for passersby.

 Spring 145 AK: